Lucknow–Gorakhpur line: History

-The branch line from Burhwal Junction to Shahjahanpur was opened on the 13th of March 1911.
+The branch line from Burhwal Junction to Shahjahanpur was opened on 13 March 1911.

 On 1 January 1943, this line was transferred from the initial jurisdiction to Oudh Tirhut Railway, after the amalgamation of: Bengal and North Western Railway, the Tirhut Railway, Mashrak-Thawe Extension Railway, Rohilkund and Kumaon Railway Company.

 After that, on 14 April 1952, this line was transferred to the jurisdiction of North Eastern Railway, after the amalgamation of Oudh Tirhut Railway and Assam Railway Company.